 Further unit of study information

-2hr per week for 13 weeks.
-This unit may be undertaken in face to face or online/distance mode.
-Students studying in distance mode must have access to a computer running a version of Microsoft Windows compatible with the latest version of SAS.
+2hrs per week for 13 weeks.
+This unit may be undertaken in face to face or online mode.
+All students must have regular access to a reliable internet connection capable of streaming or downloading video recorded lectures.

 Course notes are provided.

 Unit of study rules

 The statistical software package we shall be using in this unit is web-based.
 There is no cost/fee to use this software.

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.